vmourya/portable-admin/README.md

 # portable-admin : Quick and easy way to create admin (only for view data)

-Step 1: Place this folder direcotry where you want to create admin.
+Step 1: Place this directory where you want to create admin.

 Step 2: Update database credentials in "admin-config.php".